You may have noticed that I’ve a little thing for Instagram filmmaking. The good news is, they’re so easy.

 There’s plenty of options to choose from when it comes to editing and adding effecting to your videos, these are the ones I always use and I get pretty good results.

-You can find my mini films on my Instagram feed and IGTV.
-If you’re thinking about making some short films or videos for your creative business or Instagram and are wondering if it’s worth it, you may interested in this post.
+You can find my Instagram videos on my Instagram feed and IGTV.
+If you’re thinking about making some short films or videos for your creative business or Instagram and are wondering if it’s worth it, you may interested in this post on how to use Instagram videos to elevate your content.